PersonaClick/rn-sdk/README.md

 ## License

-PersonalClick React Native SDK is available under the MIT license.
+PersonaClick React Native SDK is available under the MIT license.
 See the LICENSE file for more info.